 A typical Filipino child enjoys watching television every day, especially animated shows.
 To the kids, it could be a fun, easy way to learn while keeping themselves entertained.

-To an 11-year-old boy named Paterno, watching children’s shows, especially his favorite animated series Superbook, is a perfect way to spend his Sundays.
+To 11-year-old boy Paterno, watching children’s shows, especially his favorite animated series Superbook, is a perfect way to spend his Sundays.

 “Whenever I watch Superbook, I learn good life lessons.
 It also shows how God helps people in times of struggle.
 I am so happy to watch Superbook!” exclaimed Paterno.

 According to Paterno, his mother would allow him and his three siblings to watch the show as it helps them revisit Bible stories in a fascinating, colorful, and action-packed way!
 Because they are of Visayan descent, watching Superbook in Filipino helps them expand their vocabulary.